Controversial small-town Maryland mayor wins reelection following sexual harassment complaint

 This basketball superstar is known around the world as ‘KD.’
 In Prince George’s County, he’s just ‘Kevin.’

-Turnout this year was substantially higher despite the pandemic, with the vast majority of votes cast by mail or via secure drop boxes, said board of elections member Khari Gzifa.
+Turnout this year was substantially higher despite the novel coronavirus pandemic, with the vast majority of votes cast by mail or via secure drop boxes, said board of elections member Khari Gzifa.
 He said ahead of Monday’s election, the city received 340 mail-in ballots and about 120 people voted early or through the drop boxes.
 By the time polls closed at 8 p.m.
 Monday, about 800 ballots had been cast.

 Gzifa said the results will be made official next Monday at the council’s meeting.